Ariana Grande And Pete Davidson Show Off Their Adorable Dance Routine In New Instagram Video

 The couple that dances together, stays together.

-In a video posted on her Instagram Thursday, Ariana Grande, showed off her dance moves with one of her friends before recruiting her Saturday Night Live beau, Pete Davidson, to take on a complicated swing dance move routine.
-While the routine wasn’t perfect, it was definitely adorable to watch as the “No Tears Left To Cry” singer took a bit of a stumble, right into her fiancée’s arms.
-Acknowledging that it was a good thing he was there to catch her fall, Davidson is heard saying, “Wow, that could’ve went very bad!”.
+In a video posted on her Instagram Thursday, Ariana Grande showed off her dance moves with one of her friends before recruiting her Saturday Night Live beau, Pete Davidson, to take on a complicated swing dance move routine.
+While the routine wasn’t perfect, it was definitely adorable to watch as the “No Tears Left To Cry” singer took a bit of a stumble, right into her fiancee’s arms.
+Acknowledging that it was a good thing he was there to catch her fall, Davidson is heard saying, “Wow, that could’ve went very bad!”

-While the two lovebirds are no strangers to showing their PDA fueled romance on their respective social media platforms, fans have never actually seen them attempting to dance with one another, until now.
-This could possibly mean that the newly engaged couple wanted to give their fans a sneak peek at their potential future wedding dance routine that is sure to be killer with time and practice according to E!
+While the two lovebirds are no strangers to showing their PDA-fueled romance on their respective social media platforms, fans have never actually seen them attempting to dance with one another, until now.
+This could possibly mean that the newly engaged couple wanted to give their fans a sneak peek at their potential future wedding dance routine that is sure to be killer with time and practice, according to E!
 News.

-The video comes just a few days later after the “Bang Bang” singer celebrated her 25th birthday on Tuesday with her hubby, family and friends at the Mandarin Oriental in New York City.
-However, the following night, the “Side To Side” singer let loose with her man and over two dozen guests, including her brother, Frankie Grande, her mother, Joan Grande and even Queer Eye’s Antoni Porowski, by proving that the best kind of party is a karaoke party.
+The video comes just a few days later after the “Bang Bang” singer celebrated her 25th birthday on Tuesday with her hubby, family, and friends at the Mandarin Oriental in New York City.
+However, the following night, the “Side To Side” singer let loose with her man and over two dozen guests, including her brother, Frankie Grande; her mother, Joan Grande; and even Queer Eye‘s Antoni Porowski, by proving that the best kind of party is a karaoke party.

-Aside from belting out popular hits from Beyonce and Eminem, Grande and Davidson, 24, decided to sing a duet together and if you thought the couple would do a rendition of some sappy love song, think again.
-According to a report by Mashable, the duo poured out their heart and soul into none other than Evanescence’s popular 2003 song that made them famous, “Bring Me To Life”.
+Aside from belting out popular hits from Beyonce and Eminem, Grande and Davidson, 24, decided to sing a duet together, and if you thought the couple would do a rendition of some sappy love song, think again.
+According to a report by Mashable, the duo poured out their heart and soul into none other than Evanescence’s popular 2003 song that made them famous, “Bring Me To Life.”

 ariana grande and pete davidson doing evanescence karaoke is how we all know that this is true love pic.twitter.com/RZedDblUuO